OmiyaGames/template-unity-project/Assets/README.txt

 Auto-generated material are created here.

 Images:
-Where all the image assets used in a 2D context (such as GUI) are stored.
+Where all the image assets used in a 2D context (such as particles) are stored.
 If an image is not used in a model, it goes here!

+Images/GUI:
+Where all the image assets used in GUI are stored.

 Sounds:
-Where all audio, including music, voices, and sound effects are stored.
+Where all audio and sound effects are stored.

+Sounds/Music:
+Where music are stored, especially background music.

+Sounds/Voices:
+Where voices acting are stored.

 Resources:
 A Unity folder where any file is accessible from script as if going through a normal filesystem.